-Mr. Tomita also provides intellectual property legal services to various entrepreneurial organizations.
-He is an advisor, lecturer, mentor and applicant evaluator for: the Telluride Venture Accelerator, the University of San Francisco Entrepreneurial Ventures Legal Services Project, and the Cal Poly Center for Innovation and Entrepreneurship (CIE).
-Mr. Tomita has also written IP articles for Edison Nation Medical.
+Mr. Tomita is an adjunct professor at the University School of Law teaching patent law for the Entrepreneurial Ventures Legal Services clinic.
+Mr. Tomita also an advisor, lecturer, and mentor for: the Telluride Venture Accelerator and the Cal Poly Center for Innovation and Entrepreneurship (CIE).
+Mr. Tomita has also written articles for Edison Nation Medical.

 Mr. Tomita's reexamination experience includes successfully invalidating all claims of patents owned by Dartmouth University which were licensed to Wyath Pharmaceuticals.
 The client was able to manufacture without any disruption and continues to sell product without having to pay royalty or licensing fees.

 Mr. Tomita has a Bachelor of Science Degree in Mechanical Engineering from California State University in San Luis Obispo and a Juris Doctor from the University of San Francisco School of Law.
 Mr. Tomita also graduated from the Goldman Sachs Babson 10KSB program with a certificate in Entrepreneurship.
-Prior to attending law school, Mr. Tomita worked as a consumer electronics design engineer for Monster Cable and worked for semiconductor fabrication equipment companies Veriflo Corporation and Nikon Research Corporation of America.
+Mr. Tomita previously worked as a design engineer for the consumer electronics company Monster Cable and semiconductor fabrication companies Veriflo Corporation and Nikon Research Corporation of America.